Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 		* Swap Iku with Nitori
 	* **Phase 2 - Super Scoping**
 		* Nitori self buffs until ready, then concentrates
-		* Kourin swaps people around
+		* Kourin uses Battle Command on Nitori
 		* Satori uses Art of the Battlemage on Nitori
-		* Sanae swaps in and uses Miracle Fruit on Nitori
-		* Swap Chen in so she can Herb of Awakening
 		* Nitori uses Super Scope
-		* Satori rebuffs before Nitori's turn
-		* IA pivot Nitori
+		* Aya uses DGA on Nitori
 		* Nitori uses Super Scope
 	* For finer details see Goddess of Fertility's [Boss Info](../../enemy/goddess.md)
 * Go back to Gensokyo to heal after the fight